Locations

 10. Engage SAP Early:

-Include your SAP account team early when planning major BTP adoption.
-They can provide trial credits, architectural guidance, and potentially promotional incentives (for example, SAP has run programs offering free CPEA credits for customers migrating from on-prem to the cloud as part of RISE).
+Include your SAP account team early in the planning process for major BTP adoption.
+They can provide trial credits, architectural guidance, and potentially offer promotional incentives (for example, SAP has run programs that offer free CPEA credits to customers migrating from on-premises to the cloud as part of RISE).
 Being transparent about your plans and concerns can also help SAP propose the most suitable commercial model (they might suggest BTPEA if you need a very BTP-specific focus, or they might help structure a phased commitment that grows over time).

 Conclusion